abicas/tinyyolov2-movidius-aws/README.md

 ## Introduction

-When you have Deep Learning models running on edge devices sending all the data to cloud services once these devices are not powerful enough to do the whole processing.
 Intel has created a small device called <a href="https://www.movidius.com/"> Movidius </a> that can act as an accelerator for edge devices like a Raspberry Pi.
+This way, if you have Deep Learning models running on edge devices that are not powerful enough, you don't necessarily need to send all the data to cloud services for processing, thus reducing costs and increasing flexibility for certain conditions like low bandwitdh or no connection at all.

 Of course there are several limitations regarding the size of the model and specifically the supported operations, layers and networks that it can run.
-The <a href="https://movidius.github.io/ncsdk/release_notes.html"> Movidius SDK Release Notes </a> denotes some of these limitations.
+The <a href="https://movidius.github.io/ncsdk/release_notes.html"> Intel Movidius SDK Release Notes </a> denotes some of these limitations.

-One network that I found to be really handy for object detection and that can be converted to run on a Raspberry Pi with Movidus is <a href="https://pjreddie.com/darknet/yolo/"> Tiny Yolo v2 </a> once it is fast to train, transfer learning does not create additional layers and it can pass thru the <a href="https://github.com/thtrieu/darkflow"> Darkflow  </a> transformations required to go from Yolo to Tensorflow and then to Movidius format.
+One network that I found to be really handy for object detection and that can be converted to run on a Raspberry Pi with Movidus is <a href="https://pjreddie.com/darknet/yolo/"> Tiny Yolo v2 </a> once it is fast to train, transfer learning does not create additional layers and it can pass through the <a href="https://github.com/thtrieu/darkflow"> Darkflow  </a> transformations required to go from Yolo to Tensorflow and then to Movidius format.

 ## Requirements

-For this project there will be two environments: Training and Edge Ddevice
+For this project there will be two environments: Training and Edge Device

 ### Training Environment
 For this environment we will be using a server with an Nvidia GPU for training.
-I would recommend an AWS EC2 p3.2xlarge instance that contains a single V100 GPU making it simpler to train than multiple GPUs and still affordable enough for this project (as of writing around $3/hour).
+I would recommend an AWS EC2 p3.2xlarge instance that contains a single V100 GPU, making it simpler to train than multiple GPUs and still affordable enough for this project (as of writing around $3/hour).

 * AWS EC2 p3.2xlarge instance
 * AWS Deep Learning AMI (Deep Learning AMI (Ubuntu) Version 18.0 - ami-0484cefb8f48dafe8)